 The Contractor shall provide Behavioral Health Services to Members in the MississippiCAN Program.
 The Contractor shall comply with all requirements related to Care Management, access and availability with respect to Behavioral Health Services.
-All Behavioral Health Services covered by Medicaid that are medically necessary must be covered.
+All Behavioral Health Services covered by Medicaid for enrolled populations that are medically necessary must be covered.